Car Insurance Claim Deadlines: Statute of Limitations by State

 Policy Time Limits: Your Own Insurer

 Most insurance policies require you to report an accident "promptly" or "as soon as reasonably possible."
 In practice, most insurers recommend notification within 24 to 48 hours, and policies commonly fall into one of three reporting windows: immediate (24–48 hours), short (3–7 days), or extended (10–30 days).
 In Florida, courts have found that notice delays of as little as four weeks can be considered late as a matter of law — making the 24–48 hour guideline a practical safety measure, not just a suggestion.
-In no-fault states like Florida, Personal Injury Protection (PIP) medical care must begin within 14 days of the accident to preserve benefits.
+In New York, no-fault PIP claims must be filed within 30 days of the accident.
 Waiting too long gives your insurer grounds to deny your claim entirely, even if you are otherwise covered.

 Pincher's Pro Tip